-LVN ENTRY NURS 1410 (CL) cannot be completed by advanced placement, transfer, or credit by examination All Licensed Vocational Nurses entering with advanced standing in nursing courses or transfer of credit complete this course with a grade of C or better as pterequisite to progession to 2000 level nursing courses.

-^{} RN ENTRY NURS 3410 (CL) cannot be completed by advanced placement, transfer, or credit by examination.
+LVN ENTRY NURS 1410 (CL) cannot be completed by advanced placement, transfer, or credit by examination.
+LVN Licensed Vocational Nurses entering with advanced standing in nursing courses of transfer of credit complete this course with a grade of C or better as prerequisite to progression to 2000 level nursing courses.
+RN ENTRY NURS 3410 (CL) cannot be completed by advanced placement, transfer, or credit by